 The current operations of the Foreign Legion are:

 - France – Operation RESILIENCE

 At the request of the Malian President, France intervened militarily in January 2013.
 Above all, Operation Serval had to stop the advance of jihadist forces and allow the country to regain its territorial integrity.

-Presidential and legislative elections in 2013 brought Ibrahim Boubacar Keïta to the presidency of the Republic.
+After the elections in 2013 Ibrahim Boubacar Keïta gathered most of the votes and became President of the Republic.
 In 2015, the non-terrorist rebel groups and the government signed an Agreement for Peace and Reconciliation in Mali.
 France supports Mali in the implementation of this agreement.

 Operation Barkhane replaced operation Serval on 1 August 2014 to provide support of the French forces to Mali but also to the other G5 Sahel states (Burkina Faso, Mauritania, Niger and Chad) in their fight against terrorism.